Azure/azure-quickstart-templates/quickstarts/microsoft.netapp/anf-oracle/anf-oracle-storage/README.md

    * Create a NetApp account.
    * Create a manual QoS capacity pool.

+3. **Create the AvSet and PPG**:
+For production landscapes, we recommend using a AvSet that is manually pinned to a data center where Azure NetApp Files resources are available in proximity.
+AvSet pinning ensures that VMs will not be moved on restart.
+You need to assign the PPG to the AvSet.
+The PPG helps the application volume group find the closest Azure NetApp Files hardware.
+For details, see [Best practices about proximity placement groups](https://docs.microsoft.com/azure/azure-netapp-files/application-volume-group-considerations#best-practices-about-proximity-placement-groups).
+   * Create the AvSet,
+   * Create the PPG,
+   * Assign the PPG to the AvSet,

+4. **Manually request AvSet pinning**.
+AvSet pinning is required for long-term SAP HANA systems.
+Microsoft capacity planning team ensures that the required VMs for SAP HANA and Azure NetApp Files resources in proximity to the VMs are available.
+It also ensures that the VMs will not move on restart.
+   * Use the SAP HANA VM Pinning Requirements Form (https://aka.ms/HANAPINNING) to request pinning.

+5. **Create and start HANA DB VM**:
+Before you can create volumes using the application volume group, you must anchor the PPG.
+This means you must create at least one VM using the pinned AvSet.
+After this VM is started, the PPG can be used to detect where the VM is running (anchored).
+   * Create and start the VM using the AvSet.

 After the above preparation, you can use the application volume group template to create volumes.
 Steps #3, #4 and #5 are not required if AvailabilityZone option selected.

 ## Automated prerequisite template